The Wash: Local tradition

 Sailing from out of the South Lincolnshire Fens into the Wash, especially for shell-fishing, is traditionally known locally as "going down below".
 The origin of the phrase is unclear.

 Water channels etc

-The bay is made up of multiple estuaries, marshland, deep water channels (in particular the Boston and Lynn Deeps), and shifting shallow water channels which are all surrounded by multiple sandbanks.
-Due to these features, it is claimed to be one of the most challenging and hazardous places for sea navigation in the world.
+The bay comprises multiple estuaries, marshland, deep-water channels (in particular, the Boston and Lynn Deeps), and shifting shallow-water channels, all surrounded by sandbanks.
+Due to these features, it is considered one of the most challenging and hazardous places for sea navigation in the world.
 It is fed by the rivers Witham, Welland, Nene and Great Ouse.
 It is a 620 km^{2} (240 sq. mi.) biological Site of Special Scientific Interest.
-It is also a Nature Conservation Review site, Grade I, a National Nature Reserve, a Ramsar site, a Special Area of Conservation and a Special Protection Area.
+It is also a Nature Conservation Review site, Grade I, a national nature reserve, a Ramsar site, a Special Area of Conservation and a Special Protection Area.
 It is in the Norfolk Coast Area of Outstanding Natural Beauty and part of it is the Snettisham Royal Society for the Protection of Birds nature reserve.

 Landmarks

-The four most distinctive man-made landmarks that can be seen from the bay are:
+The four most distinctive artificial landmarks that can be seen from the bay are: